University Leadership and Governance

 Christopher L. Augostini

-Executive Vice President for Business and Administration and Chief Financial Officer, Emory University; Interim Chief Financial Officer, Emory Healthcare; Vice Chair Emory Healthcare Board of Directors
+Executive Vice President for Business and Administration and Chief Financial Officer, Emory University; Chief Financial Officer, Emory Healthcare; Vice Chair Emory Healthcare Board of Directors

 Christopher L. Augostini serves as the executive vice president for business and administration (EVPBA) and chief financial officer for Emory University and Emory Healthcare as well as the vice chair for Emory Healthcare’s Board of Directors.
 He is responsible for ensuring the Emory enterprise, in which Emory University and Emory Healthcare are strategically and financially integrated, is poised to create an environment that fosters excellence in people, facilities, infrastructure, and operating and financial performance.
 His innovative and collaborative leadership style brings cross-functional and enterprise-wide teams together, enables them to do their best work, and drives excellence operationally and financially.
 The exceptional results that Augostini and his team have delivered have led to Emory being the university of choice for students, faculty, and staff and the health system of choice for patients, doctors, nurses, and staff.